Miguel Krassnoff

-Miguel Krassnoff Martchenko (born Mikhail Semyonovich Krasnov, Михаил Семёнович Краснов; born 15 February 1946) is a Chilean military official involved in the 1973 Chilean coup d'état against president Salvador Allende.
+Miguel Krassnoff Martchenko (born Mikhail Semyonovich Krasnov, Михаил Семёнович Краснов; born 15 February 1946) is a Chilean military official involved in human rights violations during the dictatorship of General Augusto Pinochet.
 He held several high-ranking positions in the Pinochet regime, including in the Chilean intelligence agency, DINA.
 As such, he was responsible for the interrogation, torture, and disappearance of political prisoners at the detention center, Villa Grimaldi.
 After Pinochet's demise, Krassnoff was convicted by Chilean courts of crimes against humanity.

 Biography

 Early life

-His father, Semyon Krasnov, was a Russian White Army soldier who, after the Empire's defeat in the Russian Civil War, fled to Nazi Germany.
-After the defeat of Germany in World War II, he was extradited back to Russia (now the Soviet Union) and sentenced to death via hanging, along with his father, Pyotr Krasnov.
+His father, Semyon Krasnov was a Russian White Army soldier who, after the Empire's defeat in the Russian Civil War, fled to Yugoslavia and then to France, arriving in Nazi Germany in 1942.
+After the defeat of Germany in World War II, he was extradited back to the Soviet Union along with his relative, General Pyotr Krasnov.
+There, both men were put on trial and executed.
 As a result of this, young Miguel and his mother, Dina Marchenko, fled to Chile.

-Semyon's father and Miguel's grandfather, Pyotr Krasnov, was a Don Cossack historian and Lieutenant General who became one of the leaders of the counter-revolutionary White movement and later a Nazi collaborator who mobilized Cossack forces to fight against the Soviet Union during World War II.
+Pyotr Krasnov, a distant cousin of Miguel's father, was a Don Cossack historian and Lieutenant General who became one of the leaders of the counter-revolutionary White movement and later a Nazi collaborator who mobilized Cossack forces to fight against the Soviet Union during World War II.

-He grew up speaking Russian at home and learned about the experiences of his ancestors.
+Miguel grew up speaking Russian at home and learned about the experiences of his ancestors.
 He believed that it was his fate to fight against communism but denies that he ever acted in the name of family revenge.

 Career

 Krassnoff was schooled at the School of the Americas, then located in Panama, before he returned to Chile.
 Upon returning to Chile, he served as Professor of Ethics at the Chilean Military Academy.
 On 11 September 1973, still serving his professorship, Krassnoff participated in the assault on the house of Chile's socialist president, Salvador Allende, which culminated in the 1973 Chilean coup d'état.

-After the coup, he was appointed to the Chilean secret police (DINA), under Manuel Contreras.
+After the coup, he was appointed to the National Intelligence Directorate (DINA)—the Chilean secret police—under Manuel Contreras.
 Krassnoff became director of the agency's two Halcón (Falcon) units, which were part of the Caupolicán Group.
 In turn, the group reported to the Brigada de Inteligencia Metropolitana (BIM).
 The BIM was ultimately responsible for suppressing political opposition in the Santiago region and the operation of detention camps in the region, including the Villa Grimaldi.
 The fate of the prisoners was decided by the group commanders and then relayed to the DINA headquarters via the BIM.

 In 1979, after the dissolution of DINA, Krassnoff was assigned to Defence Intelligence.
 He later regretted that he was barred from becoming military attaché to the Soviet Union or securing a promotion to the rank of general because of his previous involvement in DINA.